hansroh/skitai/README.rst

     skitai.mount ('/', 'static')
     skitai.run ()

-These feaure can used for managing version.
+These feature can be used for managing versions.

 Let's assume initail version of app file is app_v1.py.